andrewbrandwood/isomorphic-handlebars-demo/readme.md

 ```

 ### Nearly done.
-If you try to run the project in your browser you will notice something isn't quite right.
-We have the following error
+Open the webpage.
+You will notice something isn't quite right.
+The following error is produced.

 ```js
 handlebars.runtime-v4.0.5.js:1185 Uncaught